Setting Default Parameters

 In the Node Type Editor, Parameters are appended to the metadata.
 Using Jinja logic, these parameters can be accessed and rendered in the Create and Run Templates if so desired.

-They can be inserted into the Jinja Templates following the same format as in transforms (see above) and will run within Stages.
+They can be inserted into the Jinja Templates following the same format as in transforms and will run within Stages.

 Parameters and Advanced Deploy Strategy